 What is going on with support groups meeting at your church?

-These rooms are disinfected daily (doors, floors, the nearby restroom, etc.) and members of the groups disinfect their chairs at the start and end of the meetings.
+These rooms are disinfected daily (doors, floors, the nearby restroom, etc.) and members of the groups disinfect their chairs at the start and end of each of the meetings.
 No one is allowed in the building without a mask and guidelines such as about not coming in if you are sick are posted.
 The two support group rooms are not used for any other function, and their space is protected by barriers.
 We have communicated that social distancing and proper mask wearing (covering both nose and mouth) must continue in the parking lot as well, though mask breaks may be taken outside when needed.

-Our support groups have taken the regulations seriously, accommodating as the laws have changed since mid-March, and we are thankful for their adherence.
+Our support groups have overwhelmingly taken the regulations seriously, accommodating as the laws have changed since mid-March, and we are thankful for their adherence.
 Because of this, they are able to continue to meet during the Covid-19 pandemic.

 How can I learn more about your church?